framedsc/Sitesource/markdown/GameGuides/FFVIIR.md

 ### Pausing the game

 To pause the game to take shots, always try to use `PageDown` first.
-This only goes wrong when you move your character in some situations, like in combat.
-In that case, the `Numpad 0` pause works better.
+This works well in cutscenes.
+However, in gameplay, if you try to pause while moving / in combat, you'll observe that your character starts to slide around.
+In those cases, the `Numpad 0` pause works better.

 ## Features of the UUU that aren't supported